Recipes from Italy

 • Servings: 4-6

-• From 7 to 10 lasagna: you can make fresh homemade lasagna noodles following our step by step recipe: how to make Homemade Pasta
+• ~12 lasagna sheets: you can make fresh homemade lasagna sheets following our step by step recipe: how to make Homemade Pasta

 • Or you can buy authentic Italian flat lasagna, oven ready (no cooking or boiling necessary), made with durum wheat (we recommend Tuscanini brand)